Wabinab/Xenoblade-Chronicles-3-The-Book/src/00_preface.md

 - BCH: qzv2w8f8nn3jzudnescpha0s46fvha6lpgrlfh2t67
 - Polygon MATIC: 0xCD9a17ae05D4C985fA6C8603e8a5215650F9a584

 Unfortunately, the country one's living in doesn't support PayPal receive money.
 (I.e. one could only send money out, but not receive money).
-The closest one could think of receiving money is via [Upwork.](https://www.upwork.com/freelancers/~011a1c60f09fff5f90?mp_source=share)
+The closest one could think of receiving money is via [Upwork.](https://www.upwork.com/freelancers/~011a1c60f09fff5f90?mp_source=share) Feel free to suggest another way to one and one can check if it's available [in the discussion](https://github.com/Wabinab/Xenoblade-Chronicles-3-The-Book/discussions/1).